bpptkg/komapy/README.md

 Python library for creating customizable BPPTKG Monitoring API chart.

+## Use Cases

+KomaPy is suitable for the following applications:

+* Building automated static chart figure
+* Embedding into a web application for generating pre-defined chart configuration
+* Quick data analysis and visualization
+* Data correlation and processing
+* Generating high quality chart for publication
+* Many more

 ## Requirements

 KomaPy depends on Python 3.5+ and several packages.
 You can see them in